chocolatechip-ui/chui/README.md

 chui -n myProject -o ios -t tabbar
 # Default (basic):
 chui -n myProject
+# Same project with support for JSX:
+chui -n myProject -x
 ```

 If you leave off the  `-o` flag, it will default to iOS.
 Similarly, if you leave off the `-t` flag it will default to type basic.
 So, you could create a basic project with this: